-7-Card Stud Rules | How to Play Seven Card Stud
+7-Card Stud Rules | How to Play Seven-Card Stud Poker

 The player with the lowest card showing must take the initiative and make a "bring-in" bet.
 The bring-in bet is usually half the size of a small standard bet in fixed limit.